theotchlx/deepthought/README.md

 We are going to install the latest production-ready version of Linkerd edge, using Helm charts for repeatability and configuration.

-Note that we CAN'T install Linkerd's CNI on Talos, since it needs `nsenter` and Talos cannot be mutated to add this binary after installation.
+Note that we CAN'T install Linkerd's CNI on Talos (although at least Cilium, and some others I believe is possible, according to the docs), since it needs `nsenter` and Talos cannot be mutated to add this binary after installation.
 Also, Linkerd didn't accept not using the host `nsenter`.
 As a side note, Linkerd's CNI is capable of working with other CNIs, such as Cilium, using CNI-chaining.
 If we had installed Linkerd's CNI, we would have done it now, before the control plane installation.

 ```bash